zeke/skills/README.md

 # Agent Skills

-Agent skills are reusable instructions for AI coding agents like OpenCode, Claude Code, OpenAI Codex, and [others](https://www.skills.sh/agent).
+Agent skills are reusable instructions for AI coding agents like OpenCode, Claude Code, Codex, and [others](https://www.skills.sh/agent).

-- They can be simple Markdown files.
+- Skills can be simple Markdown files.
-- They can also include code, scripts, images, templates, and other assets.
+- Skills can also include code, scripts, images, templates, and other assets.
+- Skills can be invoked explicitly by a user.
+- Skills can be invoked implicitly by the model based on context.
-- Each skill includes metadata like a name and description.
+- Skills always include metadata like a name and description.
-- The metadata is loaded up front, so the agent knows the skill exists.
+- Skill metadata is loaded up front so agents know what skills exist.
-- The full skill content is loaded only when needed.
+- Skill content is loaded only when needed to minimize context usage.
-- This keeps the context window focused.
-- Users can invoke skills explicitly.
-- Models can also invoke skills implicitly when the task matches.

 ## Tools